 It is evident from the way that some students behave at college that, at times, there is a lot going on in their lives at home.
 Therefore, it is everyone's responsibility that students receive help and assistance when they need it for their physical, emotional, mental and spiritual welfare and sometimes this might mean that the adults in their lives, outside college, need to reach out for help.

-The directory below provides a list of services and contacts for anyone to contact.
+The directory below provides a list of services for anyone to contact.

 He oranga ngākau, He pikinga waiora (Positive feelings in your heart will raise your sense of self-worth)